Manchester United plc – Annual report – 30 June 2019

 The last triennial actuarial valuation of the Scheme was carried out at 31 August 2017 where the total deficit on the ongoing valuation basis was £30.4 million.
 The accrual of benefits ceased within the Scheme on 31 August 1999, therefore there are no contributions relating to current accrual.
 The Group pays monthly contributions based on a notional split of the total expenses and deficit contributions of the Scheme.

-A charge of £1,917,000 (2017: £nil; 2016: £nil) has been made to the income statement during the year, representing the present value of the additional contributions the Group is expected to pay to remedy the revised deficit of the Scheme.
+A charge of £nil (2018: £1,917,000; 2017: £nil) has been made to the statement of profit or loss during the year, representing the present value of the additional contributions the Group is expected to pay to remedy the revised deficit of the Scheme.